-- Hepatitis B has worldwide distribution, including Australia. - Hepatitis B is not a nationally notifiable animal disease; however, it is a nationally notifiable disease of public health concern. - HBV does not exclusively infect humans but is also found in non-human primates in the families Hominidae (chimpanzee, gorilla and orangutan) and Hylobatidae (gibbon). - Viruses similar to HBV but different to the eight genotypes seen in humans occur in some non-human primates. - Most HBV infections in non-human primates are subclinical. - Zoonotic transmission of HBV to humans from non-human primates has not been reported. - Non-human primates are maintained in secure facilities and enclosures and have limited contact with the general public.
+- Hepatitis B has worldwide distribution, including Australia. - Hepatitis B is not a nationally notifiable animal disease; however, it is a nationally notifiable disease of public health concern. - HBV does not exclusively infect humans but is also found in non-human primates in the families Hominidae (chimpanzee, gorilla and orangutan) and Hylobatidae (gibbon). - HBV strains distinct from human strains have been described in both captive and wild populations of chimpanzees, gibbons, orangutans, and gorillas. - Recombinant HBV strains are also found in non-human primates. - Most HBV infections in non-human primates are subclinical. - Zoonotic transmission of HBV to humans from non-human primates has not been reported, but is theoretically possible. - Non-human primates are maintained as controlled populations in secure facilities and enclosures and have limited contact with the general public.
 However, non-human primates can have direct contact with other non-human primates as well as zoo and laboratory staff. - Having appropriate health and safety protocols in place manages the risk of HBV infection for zoo and laboratory staff. - Non-human primates are sourced from and maintained in facilities that have health monitoring programs and are under veterinary supervision.

-Accordingly and based on the preceding information, risk management for hepatitis B is no longer warranted.
+Accordingly and based on the preceding information, specific risk management for hepatitis B is no longer warranted.